 Thornton Tomasetti's offices are encouraged to use manufacturer-specific EPDs, then regionally specific EPDs, before applying U.S. industry-standard EPD carbon-coefficient values.
-EC3 is the most common source of this information.
-The background data Beacon uses to calculate embodied carbon can be downloaded as an Excel file to allow for further examination and population into our central embodied carbon database.
+In 2024 we created a Power BI report, linked to Beacon, where users can get more accurate GWP values based on their region and the anticipated cement replacement in their mixes if this data is known.